Pratham71/Vessel/src/main/java/com/vessel/persistence/persistence.md

 ## updates

 ## added
+- save logic wrapped inside a javafx.concurrent.task
 - saveToPath() and loadFromPath() in notebookpersistence
   - supports file-explorer–based saving and loading
   - defaults to the /notebooks directory

 - setNotebookController() added to codecellcontroller
   - enables child cells to update the active notebook model
+- getNotebook() added to notebookcontroller
+  - allows children to access the live notebook instance
+- integrated removecell() into the delete button workflow
+  - removes cell from both ui and model

 ## changed
 - saveProject() updated
     - now uses system file explorer instead of text input dialog
     - wraps persistence logic in a task

 - openProject() updated
     - explorer opens in /notebooks/ by default